 So you’re ready to start a new business, you’ve come up with the perfect business name, and you’ve written a great business plan.
 You’ve figured out your finances and you’re confident that your business is going to be a success.
 Now it’s time to think about your legal obligations.
 Every country has different requirements for business owners, so finding the information you need about the legal side of running a small business can be tricky.
 That’s why we’ve compiled this list of some of the important things you need to consider before you open for business.

-The legal side of starting a business in Australia
+The legal side of starting a small business in Australia

 1. Choose a business structure

 There are several different types of business structures in Australia, the most common of which are: Sole trader, Partnership & Company.

 Sole Trader: If you register as a sole trader, your business will have no separate legal entity and you alone will be responsible for the liabilities of your business.